yconst/YCML/README.md

 ###Introduction

-YCML can be used to solve problems encountered in the field of Machine Learning, and the field of Computational Optimization.
+YCML can be used to tackle problems in the field of Machine Learning, the field of Computational Optimization, as well as the intersection of the two fields.

 ####Machine Learning